74450471/law-of-transparency/README.md

 # t-c2
-The computer model tries to model the following process:
+The computer model in the file tc.ipynb file tries to model the following process:

 1)cognition in system 1 creates electrical impulses 2)those electrical impulses are transmitted by light akin to that happening in optogenetics